lindavr/Docs/readme2.md

 * As mentioned, we recommend and primarily use the Git Bash command line environment for proposing larger contributions via a personal fork of a repository.
 When you're ready to install the tools, check out the [Git Bash downloads page](https://git-scm.com/downloads) for the available Git Bash downloads by platform.

 ### Markdown
-All the articles in this repository use GitHub flavored Markdown.
-See [Markdown basics](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for a good reference on getting started, and the [GitHub Markdown Cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) for a handy syntax reference.
+All of the articles in this repository use [GitHub flavored Markdown](https://help.github.com/articles/github-flavored-markdown/).
+See

+- [Markdown basics](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) for a good reference on getting started.
+- [GitHub Markdown Cheatsheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) or our [Printable markdown cheatsheet](./media/documents/markdown-cheatsheet.pdf?raw=true) for a handy syntax reference.
+- [Create tables in Markdown](create-tables-markdown.md) for help on table creation.
+- [Create images in Markdown](create-images-markdown.md) for help with using images in Markdown.
+- [Custom markdown extensions used in our technical articles - TBD](custom-markdown-extensions.md) for details on the Markdown extensions we use for custom rendering of Note blocks, videos, etc.
+- [Markdown template for technical articles](template.md) for a template to help you get started when proposing new articles.
+- [Metadata for docs.microsoft.com articles - TBD](article-metadata.md) to learn more about the article metadata we require at the top of each article.

 This is not an exhaustive list, but here are a few ideas for Markdown editors that you may wish to try: